Call Today! Free Immediate Response (818) 781-1570

 This criminal offense only applies if the peace officer you allegedly assaulted was engaging in the performance of their duties at the time of the incident.

-For example, if you were involved in an incident with an off duty police officer where you struck them, they were not engaging in their normal duty as a police officer and you can't be convicted of under this code section.
+For example, suppose you were involved in an incident with an off-duty police officer where you struck them.
+In that case, they were not engaging in their normal duty as a police officer, and you can't be convicted under this code section.

 Consult with a Los Angeles criminal defense lawyer at our law firm for more information.